eStep/docker-intro/multi-container-applications.md

 redis
 ```

-Description of flask image goues into new Dckerfile
+Description of flask image goes into new `Dckerfile`
 ```Dockerfile
 FROM python:2.7
 ADD . /app